 A short-range assessment looks approximately three years or less into the future and the FCM procures resources three years ahead of time.
 Hence, there is greater certainty about the resources that are or will be available in this timeframe.
-Since all the potential study years fall into one of the cleared Capacity Commitment Periods, and most of the passive DR participates in FCM, there is no need to incorporate any forecasted EE into this analysis.
-Also, the DR will have a CSO for the different timeframes in the three-year study period.
-Hence the CSO for both the passive and active DR will be available to be used for this analysis.
-However, some of the short-range assessments, like new Resource adequacy related studies, may be based on Qualified Capacities and hence the QC may be used.
+Since all the potential study years fall into one of the cleared Capacity Commitment Periods, and most of the passive DR participates in the FCM, there is no need to incorporate any forecasted EE into this analysis.
+Also, the CSO for both the passive DCR and ADCR will be available to be used for this analysis.
+However, some of the short-range assessments, like resource adequacy related studies, may be based on Qualified Capacities.

 The following list covers most of the different short-range assessments:

-FCM De-list Steady State Analysis (Permanent and Non-Price Retirement)
+FCM De-list Steady State Analysis (Permanent, Retirement, Static, Dynamic, Export, and Substitution Auction [SA] Demand Bids)

 FCM New Resource Qualification Initial Interconnection Analysis under the Network Capability Interconnection Standard Thermal Analysis